pulp-platform/snitch/util/container/README.md

 ## Local Build Instructions

-Skip this step if planning to use the pre-built container.
-To build in local
+To build the container in local mode:
-mode:

 ```shell
 $ cd $REPO_TOP
 $ sudo docker build -t snitch -f util/container/Dockerfile .
 ```

+> We currently do not provide a pre-built image from a registry.
+This might
+> change in the future.

 ## Using the Container